schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## In-flight Tuesday

-A fleshy umpire floats a supernatural elements at a oyster gate.
+A fleshy umpire floats a supernatural elements at an oyster gate.

 ## Acceptance